Minuscule 122: Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{1}.
-Aland placed it in Category V.

-According to the Claremont Profile Method it represents textual family K^{x} in Luke 1, Luke 10, and Luke 20.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Textual critic Hermann von Soden classified it to the textual family K^{1}.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family K^{x} in Luke 1, Luke 10, and Luke 20.

-Some corrections were made by other hand.

 History

 The manuscript was written by Basilius, a monk and diakon.
-It was examined by Griesbach.
-C. R. Gregory saw it in 1888.
+It was examined by biblical scholar Johann J. Griesbach.
+Biblical scholar Caspar René Gregory saw it in 1888.

-It is currently housed at the Bibliotheek der Rijksuniversiteit (B. P. Gr.
-74^{a}), at Leiden.
+It is currently dated by the INTF to the 12th century CE.
+It is presently housed at the Bibliotheek der Rijksuniversiteit (shelf number B. P. Gr.
+74^{a}), at Leiden in Belgium.